joeytwiddle/significant-white-space/README.md

 ## Over the horizon

-- Decide how to gap closing curlies based on gap found at opening, for symmetry.
+- Decide how many lines to use to gap closing curlies based on the gap found at the corresponding opening, to achieve symmetry in the curled file.
+(This information is lost when a closing curly bracket is removed.)